 Young people seeking asylum face particular barriers when trying to enter higher education in the UK, primarily their ineligibility for student finance and their categorisation as ‘overseas’ students.
 High fees, coupled with exclusion from student loans, puts university out of reach for many bright and motivated students.

-We are delighted to work in partnership with the Schwab & Westheimer Trust, supporting them to administer and promote the Wesheimer Health and Social Care Scholarship, Brittan scholarship and the new scholarship supported by the Marks Family Charitable Foundation.
-Click here to read about the impact of these scholarships.
+We are delighted to work in partnership with the Schwab & Westheimer Trust, supporting them to administer and promote the Westheimer Health and Social Care Scholarship.
+Click here to read about the impact of this scholarship.

 The Westheimer Health and Social Care Scholarship